flangham/levo-test/README.md

 **[View the site here](https://finnian-levo-test.netlify.app/)**.

 I had a lot of fun with this.
 Given that this was my first time using TypeScript and Tailwind, it was definitely frustrating at times, but I learnt a lot which was very satisfying.
-Once I got the hang of the basics, I really enjoyed working with these technologies, and it's a no-brainer that I'll continue using them for future projects.
+Once I got the hang of the basics, I really enjoyed working with these technologies, and look forward to using them for future projects.

 # Notes